jasper-ang/jasper-ang/README.md

 ---

-I'm a full-stack developer working on AI projects.
+I'm a full-stack developer working on ulitity focused AI projects.

 I focus on the application and ultility area while the smart people at Deepmind, BAIR and CSAIL figure out AGI, cause you know, someone’s gotta handle the easy stuff. 😆